13 Apr HR Consulting for business | Insentra Culture

 “For those who want to stay and love it on the train, we will work hard to train and expand their horizons, so that when they meet their destination, they are able to make a fresh start from a higher view point.
 That’s what we love best, when our coal shovelers start to live their dreams – on us.”

-Ronnie explains how the team respond to this Steam train analogy:
+How the team respond to this Steam train analogy:

 “Our team love the train story.
 They all feel a part of the same machine travelling on a railroad which ensures all of them are taken together, on a journey, along the same track, knowing that each of them individually and jointly are what makes the train move.
 The better they work together, the better the train will stick to its timetable and reach its destination”.

-This is a terrific story and an excellent use of analogy to ensure everyone understands and shares the business journey.
+This is a terrific story and an excellent use of analogy and story telling to ensure everyone understands and shares the business journey.
 It is a fantastic way to explain to the team how important it is that each member is aligned to the mission, vision and values of the business.
 Therefore, the culture is formed and embedded to drive the business forward with an aligned team.

 A business needs a team to grow or the business owner will be driven in to the ground trying to do everything alone.
 The team needs to be aligned to the business and to do that it needs the right culture.
 The culture is the mission or purpose of the business, the values and the behaviours needed for the mission to be achieved.